The entire Town Hall process is wonderful. It offers a venue that no one else does. - Judy Gignac,

 • Encouragement of legislation to authorize the Secretary of State to establish a statewide directory for medical advance directives.

-• Adoption of the “Rules of Civil Procedure” that are designed to speed civil court cases and cut costs.
+• Adoption of the “Rules of Civil Procedure” that are designed to speed civil court cases and reduce costs.

 • Passage in the 1994 Special Legislative Session of a number of bills centering on “youth at risk” issues.

-• Formation of Science Foundation with the hiring of Dr. William Harris as its first President and CEO.
+• Formation of Science Foundation of Arizona with the hiring of Dr. William Harris as its first President and CEO.

 • Dedication of $35 million by the Arizona State Legislature plus private-fund pledges toward the development of the bioscience and biotechnology industry.